+Dibrugarh is the largest city of Assam located 439 km from Guwahati.
 A major city in the northeastern region of India in line with cities like Guwahati and Bhubaneswar, Dibrugarh is the emerging communication and industrial hub of North East India.
-It is the largest city of Assam located 439 km from Guwahati.
+Dibrugarh has an airport that is well-connected with major Indian cities.

 Deriving its name from the word "Dibrumukha", the name of the river 'Dibru' with the word 'mukh' meaning mouth, Dibrugarh, is a city and is the headquarters of the Dibrugarh district in the state of Assam in India.
 Dibrugarh is also one of the two main cities in the state of Assam to receive urban development aid from the Asian Development Bank and is the nerve centre of industry, communication and healthcare of the upper Assam region.
 The city of Dibrugarh is emerging as a popular destination for business and leisure trips for tourists from India and abroad.
 This city is loaded with nature and culture and is the destination to unwind yourself.

 Buridihing, a tributary of Brahmaputra, divides the Dibrugarh district from east-to-west.
 Buridihing flows through Naharkatia and Khowang, and at a later stage in its course, Buridihing acts as a divider between Dibrugarh and Sivasagar districts.
 This beautiful city is the gateway to the three tea-producing districts of Tinsukia, Dibrugarh, and Sivasagar.
 These three areas account for approximately 50% of India's Assam tea crop, and this gives Dibrugarh the rightly earned sobriquet as the "Tea City of India".
 Oil and timber are the other two big industries in and around Dibrugarh.
 Bogbeel Bridge - The longest train cum road bridge is located here.

 Free .
 Works Offline .
 Share Anywhere